 branch to case_n if exp equals val_n

-unconditional branch to default, or next if no default clause
+unconditional branch to default (or next if default clause is omitted)

 case_1: